FierroPablo/Google/Quiz/Professional Cloud Architect/Managing Implementation and Ensuring Solution and Operations Reliability.md

 _(Incorrect.
 A waterfall process means that you are generally targeting large full releases.
 This approach was appropriate for boxed software that incurred significant costs in terms of time, manufacturing resources, infrastructure, and expense for a release.
 Larger releases are more complex and more likely to break, and they are difficult to troubleshoot because many changes are made at the same time.
 Smaller, frequent releases with an automated build process that includes integrated testing with Test Driven Development (TDD) are less likely to require rollbacks, and rollbacks are simpler.)_

 -Adopt an “agile” development process.
 Maintain the current release schedule.
 Automate build processes from a source repository.
 Automate testing after the build process.
 Use Cloud Monitoring, Cloud Logging, and Cloud Alerting to ensure visibility.
 Deploy the previous version if problems are detected and you need to roll back.
+_(Incorrect.
+An agile development process should generally reduce the time between releases as much as possible.
+Testing should be integrated into the build.
+Using a canary deployment can let you detect issues before you deploy a new version at scale.)_

 -Adopt a “waterfall” development process.
 Maintain the current release schedule.
 Ensure that documentation explains how all the features interact.
 Ensure that the entire application is tested in a staging environment before the release.
 Ensure that the process to roll back the release is documented.
 Use Cloud Monitoring, Cloud Logging, and Cloud Alerting to ensure visibility.